maveniix/rubysteps/README.md

 ssh`.
 Once inside, run `ruby hello.rb` to verify that you have a working environment.
 You should see the text "Hello RubySteps".

+If you get any errors when running vagrant up, make sure that you have the latest vagrant and virtualbox versions installed and try again.

 ### The ish

 If you don't have git installed, you can install it with